Concerts and Events

 Even though progress has been made in including underrepresented groups of composers, we must take the responsibility through our performances to do whatever is possible to have equal footing in programming with the white male composers who have dominated the world of Western Music.

-Our Spring concert, “Make Our Garden Grow,” will bring together music written by Blacks, women, Indigenous peoples, and the LGBTQ+ community to make our audiences aware of, not only the inequities in programming, but also the amazingly beautiful music that too often is not given the status it deserves, overtaken by the dominance of the traditional white male in Western Music.
+Our Spring concert, “Make Our Garden Grow,” brought together music written by Blacks, women, Indigenous peoples, and the LGBTQ+ community to make our audiences aware of, not only the inequities in programming, but also the amazingly beautiful music that too often is not given the status it deserves, overtaken by the dominance of the traditional white male in Western Music.

-This concert showcases guest artists Rev. Carolyn Anderson and the Gathering Desire Community Fellowship singing gospel presentations of the historical ‘Spirituals’ in addition to joining the Chorale in singing Let Everything That Hath Breath, a gospel piece by composer Jeffery Ames.
+This concert showcased guest artists Rev. Carolyn Anderson and the Gathering Desire Community Fellowship singing gospel presentations of the historical ‘Spirituals’ in addition to joining the Chorale in singing Let Everything That Hath Breath, a gospel piece by composer Jeffery Ames.

 We celebrate the diversity of choral music, bringing together composers who may have been previously marginalized or overlooked.
 We also rejoice in this opportunity to make a place at our table for guest artists with a variety of perspectives, cultures, musical styles, gender expressions, and lived experiences historical and contemporary.
 We invite you to recognized with us that music becomes all–especially music that comes from with ourselves, sung by and for all of us.